-Claire learned the value of intentional conections first hand in high school.
-Because she moved four times before 8th grade, she found herself with only one close friend as she entered 11th grade.
-In a plot twist right out of a teen TV series, she and her friend decided to break into the elite group who worked on the school yearbook and newspaper.
+I learned the value of intentional connections first-hand in high school.
+Because I moved four times before 8th grade, I found myself with only one close friend as I entered 11th grade.
+In a plot twist right out of a teen TV series, my friend and I decided to break into the elite group who worked on the school yearbook and newspaper.
 With the blessings of our incredibly understanding parents, we started giving parties every other weekend and inviting these kids to our homes.
-The parties were small at first but as the word got around, the parties grew in size and popularity.
-The new friendships she and her friend had craved became reality.
+The parties were small at first, but as the word got around, the parties grew in size and popularity.
+The new friendships we had craved became a reality.
 We won’t admit to the number of years that have passed since then, but we will say that this group continues to meet by Zoom even now!
-By intentionally creating her own inner circle of friends, she realized her dream social life.
+By intentionally creating her own inner circle of friends, I realized my dream social life.

 Authors of “The Leadership Challenge”, James Kouzes and Barry Posner, claim that “The best way to lead people into the future is to connect with them deeply in the present.”
-The time and energy spent on creating good relationships is repaid in countless and meaningful ways.
-The most memorable and meaningful people in our lives are usually those who focused on us and our needs, making us feel valued and important.
+The time and energy spent on creating good relationships are repaid in countless meaningful ways.
+The most memorable and meaningful people in our lives are usually those who focus on us and our needs, making us feel valued and important.

 Leadership is built largely on influence, and influence is based largely on the quality of your relationships.
 Keith Ferrazzi, in “Leading Without Authority”, says it well: “It’s through these real, human connections that we build permission to lead our teams, achieve our goals, and elevate our teammates – and ourselves – in the process.”
 Paying thoughtful attention to others and investing the time to get to know, encourage, listen to and care about them is one of the clearest paths to success.